Page 3 of 4

 Nova Catering & Events1140 Sixth Ave., at 44th St.; 212-977-8900; novacateringco.com

-For a classy touch, serve up tasty aphrodisiacs during your cocktail hour with this recently launched, bivalve-focused catering company.
-It will provide a variety of oysters along with shuckers, known as the Oyster Girls, who walk among your guests and offer the delicacies with or without condiments.
-Prices based on number of guests.
+For a classy touch, serve up tasty aphrodisiacs during your cocktail hour with this bivalve-focused catering company.
+It will provide a variety of oysters along with shuckers, known as the Oyster Girls, who walk among guests and offer the delicacies with or without condiments.
+Prices upon request.

-He’s served gourmet feasts to the crème de la crème, but Callahan isn’t above indulging campier cravings with haute grilled cheese sandwiches and pigs in blankets (either traditional or reimagined with smoked salmon and wasabi-caviar on black bread).
+He has served gourmet feasts to the crème de la crème, but Callahan isn’t above indulging campier cravings with haute grilled-cheese sandwiches and pigs in blankets (either traditional or reimagined with smoked salmon and wasabi caviar on black bread).
 From $275 per person.piesnthighs.com

 Pinch Food Design545 W. 27th St., nr.
 Eleventh Ave.; 212-244-7000; pinchfooddesign.com

 Formerly an executive chef at Le Cirque and the private chef to Martha Stewart, Pierre Schaedelin focuses on seasonally driven French cuisine with Mediterranean influences.
-Expect inventive items like a roasted lemon-thyme-marinated chicken entrée served with sweet-and-sour tomato marmalade, green asparagus, and soft corn cake.
-Prices start at $105 per person for a cocktail hour with hors d’oeuvre and a three-course dinner.
+Expect inventive items like a roasted, lemon-thyme-marinated chicken entrée served with a sweet-and-sour tomato marmalade, asparagus, and soft corn cake.
+Prices upon request.

-For the ecoconscious couple, this company offers customized menus inspired by the season that include options like grilled honeycrisp apples stuffed with apple-cider-braised pork and Tallegio cream.
-Hors d’oeuvres and seated dinner from $125 per person. (ecofriendly)theragingskillet.com
+For the ecoconscious couple, this company offers customized menus inspired by the season that include options like grilled Honeycrisp apples stuffed with apple-cider-braised pork and Tallegio cream.
+Hors d’oeuvre and seated dinner from $125 per person. (ecofriendly)theragingskillet.com

-Couples with adventurous palates can count on this “anti-caterer” for bold dishes.
-Their specialty is ethnic weddings—for a Jamaican-Irish affair they served codfish fritters and cheddar macaroni and cheese, and for a Jewish-Korean celebration they served latkes and Korean barbecue beef.
+Couples with adventurous palates count on this “anti-caterer” for bold dishes and tapas-style “floating suppers.”
+Its specialty is multicultural weddings.
+For a Jamaican-Irish affair, these chefs served codfish fritters and cheddar macaroni and cheese, and for a Jewish-Korean celebration they prepared latkes and Korean barbecue beef and kimchi.
 From $110 to $220 per person.

 This versatile company can create anything from a small gourmet seated dinner to a 350-person buffet.
-Worldly winter-menu choices include Peking duck mini-sandwiches, and Shanghai home-style short ribs with spicy-tofu dan dan noodles.
+Worldly menu choices include Peking duck mini-sandwiches and Shanghai home-style short ribs with spicy tofu dan dan noodles.
 From $125 per person for cocktails and seated dinner.

 Red Table Catering205 Leonard St., nr.
 Grand St., Williamsburg; 917-553-5944; redtablecatering.com

-These Brooklyn-based caterers specialize in hearty, home-cooked food, and are known to collaborate with couples to prepare their favorite dishes and family recipes.
-They recently created a customized South American tapas menu that included rocoto relleno with melted cheese and saffron-manchego croquettes.
+These Brooklyn-based caterers specialize in hearty, home-cooked food and will collaborate with couples to prepare their favorite dishes and family recipes.
+They once created a customized South American tapas menu that included the Peruvian rocoto relleno with melted cheese and saffron-manchego croquettes.
 From $150 per person.robbinswolfe.com

-Whether you’re going for a haute Hamptons tent gala or an offbeat downtown smorgasbord, these pros can nail it.
-They specialize in classics with a twist, as evinced by iconoclastic dishes like surf and turf of grilled marinated Montauk striped bass and braised beef short ribs.
+Whether you’re going for an haute Hamptons tent gala or an offbeat downtown smorgasbord, these versatile pros can nail it.
+They specialize in classics with an upscale twist, as evinced by iconoclastic dishes like surf and turf of grilled, marinated Montauk striped bass and braised beef short ribs.
 From $150 to $300 per person.robertaspizza.com

-This Brooklyn favorite creates custom wedding menus based on ingredients available on East Coast farms.
-They have catered casual North Fork weddings, traditional multicourse dinners at the Green Building in Gowanus, several on-site garden weddings featuring wine-paired dinners, and even pig roasts.
+This Brooklyn favorite creates custom wedding menus that feature ingredients from East Coast farms.
+Roberta’s has catered casual North Fork weddings, traditional multicourse dinners at the Green Building in Gowanus, several on-site garden weddings featuring wine-paired dinners, and even pig roasts.
 Pizza parties from $20 per person; seated dinners from $65 per person; pig roasts and specialty parties from $75 per person. (ecofriendly / good value)

 Ryan Brown Catering New York294 Third Ave., at Carroll St., Park Slope; 718-852-2575; ryanbrowncatering.com

-Brown, a French Culinary Institute grad, can work with diverse budgets to plan health-focused menus that emphasize locally sourced ingredients.
-Reception menus feature seasonal and organic food.
-Highlights include the Pineland Farms beef tenderloin with mustard crust, peppercorns, and radish-herb salad served with Sheldon Farms black-truffle mashed potatoes.
-From $75 to $250 per person. (ecofriendly / good value)
+Executive chef Brown, a French Culinary Institute grad, takes an organic, seasonal, farm-to-table approach, customizing menus to meet the needs of each couple.
+Highlights include his Pineland Farms beef tenderloin with mustard crust, peppercorns, and radish-herb salad served with black-truffle mashed potatoes.
+From $75 to $250 per person for a seated four-course dinner. (ecofriendly / good value)